 Don’t Try To Fix Exposed Roots By:

-Covering Them With Top Soil: when you add top soil on top of the exposed roots you risk adding too much or packing the soil too tight which would stop the roots from getting the water and oxygen they need.
-The roots may also grow right through the topsoil before long.
-Plus, if your roots are exposed because of erosion the new top soil you add will just be eroded again in a year or two.
+Covering Them With Top Soil: When you add layers of soil on top of exposed roots, you risk adding too much or packing the soil too tightly.
+This can stop roots from getting the water and oxygen they need.
+The roots also risk growing right through the topsoil.
+Plus, if your roots were exposed by erosion, the new topsoil you add will just be eroded again in a year or two.

-Planting A Garden Over Them: Many homeowners may be tempted to plant a garden on top of the exposed tree roots.
+Planting A Garden Over Them: Many homeowners are tempted to plant a garden on top of the exposed tree roots.
 This is a bad idea.
-When you plant flowers or shrubs underneath a tree you are forcing your tree to compete with the new plants for water and nutrients.
-These situations typically end with either your plants or your tree dying.
+When you plant flowers or shrubs underneath a tree, you force your tree to compete with new plants for water and nutrients.
+This typically ends in plant death.